valos/Isolmoa/README.md

 Isolmoa
 =======

-A two-player abstract strategy board game written in pure HTML5 (canvas, audio elements, data storage) + JavaScript (jQuery, Underscore, Sisyphus, Crafty).
+A two-player abstract strategy board game based on [Isola](http://en.wikipedia.org/wiki/Isola_%28board_game%29) written in pure HTML5 (canvas, audio elements, data storage) + JavaScript (jQuery, Underscore, Sisyphus, Crafty).

 It's a small project initially created to learn/play with some new HTML5 stuffs.
 Now, it is also a test case of HTML5 mobile app.